-The developed of consent interface prototype designs are presented in this chapter.
-As stated above, we developed multiple consent interface that offer different degrees of control to the data subject.
-The approaches are presented and discussed in the following individually starting with the pricing tables approach, followed by customizable consent approach, and lastly the mobile consent interfaces.
+The developed consent interface prototype designs are presented in this chapter.
+As stated above, we developed multiple consent interfaces that offer different degrees of control to the data subject.
+The approaches are presented and discussed individually starting with the privacy plans approach, followed by the customizable consent approach, the broad consent with reduced complexity, and last the dynamic consent approach.

-5.1 Approach: Pricing tables
+5.1 Approach: Privacy plans

 Giving consent to the personal data processing practices of a particular service of a data controller is usually realized by ticking a checkbox labeled with a text that is somewhat similar to "I've read and agree to the privacy policy".
 Ticking the checkbox is supposed to imply that the data subject has read, understood, and agrees with the privacy policy of the controller.
 The privacy policy itself contains relevant information about the types of data processed, for what purposes it is processed, and with whom it is shared.
 The GDPR binds given consent to a specific purpose, thus emphasizing the significance of the purpose.
-This design approach, presented in Figure 10, addresses the significance of the purpose, while (currently) neglecting all other information of the privacy policy.
+This design approach, presented in Figure 18, addresses the significance of the purpose, while (currently) neglecting all other information of the privacy policy.
 It is therefore an experimental approach, which possibly is not sufficient at the moment to meet legal requirements for informed consent.
 Following iterations will address this issue.